 - The building is then topped with the mansard roof, which houses small attic rooms (traditionally used as servants' quarters) and dormer windows.

 In the late 1860s—less than ten years after he introduced the Haussmann building—Haussmann was facing increasing criticism.
 On top of complaints about his complete disregard for “old Paris,” residents were concerned about the costs of his projects, which, ultimately, came out to 2.5 billion Francs.
-There were also mounting suspicions that Napoleon III ordered big boulevards not to “air, unify, and beautify” Paris, but to accommodate his large-scale army.
+There were also mounting suspicions that Napoleon III ordered big boulevards not to “air, unify, and beautify” Paris, but to accommodate his large-scale army and fit troops marching down the streets of Paris.

 Above all else, as Haussmann notes in his memoir, Parisians were bothered by the city's constant construction—and the fact that Haussmann was allowed to implement such a lengthy undertaking.
 “In the eyes of the Parisians, who like routine in things but are changeable when it comes to people, I committed two great wrongs: Over the course of seventeen years, I disturbed their daily habits by turning Paris upside down, and they had to look at the same face of the Prefect in the Hotel de Ville,” he says.
 “These were two unforgivable complaints.”

 Even with such controversy, however, Haussmann's renovations immediately improved the city's quality of life.
+It brought open air, more public parks, and clean water to the city of Paris.
 Today, both Haussmann and his designs are celebrated, with the popularity of Boulevard Haussmann—a famous street that features his iconic apartment buildings—perpetually setting his legacy in stone.